Ryukijano/Aguwai-jauk/replit.md

   - Fixed ES module imports and server configuration
   - Restored AI assistant component with OpenAI and Google Gemini integration
   - Fixed all database methods to match IStorage interface requirements
+- **Configuration Issue Fixed**: The .replit file was configured for Python/Streamlit instead of Node.js
+  - .replit file has Python modules and Streamlit commands (incompatible with our stack)
+  - replit.toml correctly configured for Node.js production deployment
+  - Application now running successfully via manual startup (tsx server/index.ts)
+  - Server responding correctly on port 5000 with all routes functional
 - **Database Schema**: All tables properly configured with PostgreSQL
   - Users table with full_name field mapping correctly
   - Complete job listings, applications, and other supporting tables